vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 The download comes with example data which we will use in this tutorial.

 Download and unzip the file.
-You will then see the below folder structure (See Annex III for description of the folder structure):
+You will then see the below folder structure (See Annex C for description of the folder structure):

 |image1|